File Transfers - Windows

 PowerShell DownloadString - Fileless Method

 As we previously discussed, fileless attacks work by using some operating system functions to download the payload and execute it directly.
 PowerShell can also be used to perform fileless attacks.
-Instead of downloading a PowerShell script to disk, we can run it directly in memory using the Invoke-Expression cmdlet or the alias IEX
+Instead of downloading a PowerShell script to disk, we can run it directly in memory using the Invoke-Expression cmdlet or the alias IEX.

-also accepts pipeline input.
+IEX also accepts pipeline input.

 Common Errors with PowerShell